NBISweden/Knox-ePouta/README.md

 This created set set of virtual machines is called µ-Mosler (*micro-mosler*).
 Our openstack cluster is called Knox.

 ## Requirements
 You first need to create a file (named 'user.rc') in order to set up your openstack credentials.
-That file will contain 2 variables:
+That file will contain 3 variables:

+	export OS_TENANT_NAME=<tenant-name>
 	export OS_USERNAME=<username>
 	export OS_PASSWORD=<password>

+This user must have the admin role for the given tenant/project.
+These settings will probably be given to you by your _openstack administrator_.

 The scripts define some variables (in `settings.sh`)
 * `MM_HOME` (currently pointing to `$HOME/mosler-micro-mosler`)